EN ISO 20471 Explained: Hi-Vis Classes, Requirements & Employer Responsibilities (UK)

 Traffic Management & High-Risk Worksites

-For roadworks and complex traffic environments, compliance may require even higher visibility or additional PPE considerations.
+For roadworks and complex traffic environments, compliance may require higher visibility garments, additional PPE, and careful assessment of traffic speed, lighting and exposure.

 https://hivizworkwear.net/collections/traffic-management